omerasikoglu/omerasikoglu/README.md

 >- I took **C1 English Certificate** from **American Cultural School** _in 2019._
 >- Created PC platformer game at my **Capstone Course**.
 >- Created mobile augmented reality tower defense game at my **Hardware Internship**.

-**:whale2: What're you currently working on?**
->Actually I'm working on successfully graduate from bootcamp

 **:dragon_face:What is your hobbies?:dragon_face:**
 > Dragons.. plural..